scraed/CharacteristicGuidanceWebUI/README.md

 - `Regularization Range Over Time`: Range 0.01 to 10.0 (default: 1).
 Modifies the range of time being regularized, larger time means slow decay in regularization strength hence more time steps being regularized, affecting convergence difficulty and the extent of correction.
 - `Max Num.
 Characteristic Iteration`: Range 1 to 50 (default: 30).
 Determines the maximum number of characteristic iterations per sampling time step.
 - `Num.
 Basis for Correction`: Range 1 to 6 (default: 1).
 Sets the number of bases for correction, influencing the amount of correction and convergence behavior.
 More basis means better quality but harder convergence
 - `Reuse Correction of Previous Iteration`: Range 0.0 to 1.0 (default: 0.0).
 Controls the reuse of correction from previous iterations to reduce abrupt changes during generation.
-Suppress Abrupt Changes During Generation.
+Suppress Abrupt Changes During Generation. **Don't adjust this parameter, adjust regularization instead.
+I'm thinking about modifying this parameter**
 - `ControlNet Compatible Mode`
   - `More Prompt`: Controlnet is turned off when iteratively solving characteristic guidance correction.
   - `More ControlNet`: Controlnet is turned on when iteratively solving characteristic guidance correction.